-The duration of a model should be justified, because the cost-effectiveness ratio for vaccination programs generally reaches a plateau after a length of time, and the time span of a model should not be limited to a time before a plateau is reached.
-Presenting model traces of key variables, such as the incremental cost-effectiveness ratio over time, would assist in assessing the impact of varying the time horizon of the model (see also Subsection D.5).
+The duration of a model should be justified because the cost-effectiveness ratio for vaccination programs generally reaches a plateau after a length of time, and the time span of a model should not be limited to a time before a plateau is reached.
+Presenting model traces of key variables, such as the incremental cost-effectiveness ratio over time, would assist in assessing the impact of varying the time horizon of the model (see also Subsection D.5)) and also to assess the consequences of any waning or limited duration of vaccine effectiveness or herd immunity implications.